Mindinventory/Golang-PDF-to-Image-Converter/README.md

 3. As soon as the conversion program runs the images will generate in **img** folder inside the folder having name same as PDF file name.
 4. Whatever the number of pages in PDF file same number of images will generate inside the **img/{PDF_NAME}** folder.

-Now let me elaborate the Basic setup steps.
+Now let us elaborate the Basic setup steps.

 ## Quickstart